whitehackrpg/whiteshell/README.md

 # whiteshell
 A repository for a shell with Whitehack tools.

-Use the tools directly in a REPL, or make a simple script to use via bash:
+Use the tools directly in a REPL, or make a simple script to use via bash.
+For example:

+1. Install sbcl somewhere (default /usr/local).
+2. Put the tool file where you want it (like in your $HOME).
+3. Make a bash-script like below:

 ```
 #!/usr/local/bin/sbcl --script